stylesuxx/v3xctrl/docs/Client.md

 This service is responsible for the control connection between client and server and is ultimately what controls the actuators.

 > This service is not meant to be enabled.
 It is started by the `rc-service-manager` service if autostart is enabled in the config.

+### SAMBA share

+There is a samba share for the recordings directory.
+You can access it via `smb://v3xctrl.local/recordings`.
+Use the username and password are both `v3xctrl`.

+Samba is not enabled by default, you need to enable it in the config in the `Extras` section.